cruncha-cruncha/zork1-compiler/LANG.md

 >
 ```

+`DMG` has an initial value of zero.
+All routine-local variables have an initial value of zero.
+Numeric values can be 'passed' to a function via global variables.

 `PLAYER` and `C-ROOM` (current room) is always accessible to every handler and routine, as well as the syntax `CMDS` (aka object instances from the parsed syntax, explained more in the the next section).

 # Handlers and Routines

-There are 25 clusters available to use as building blocks inside a routine (or handler).
-They use [polish notation](https://en.wikipedia.org/wiki/Polish_notation), for example:
+There are 26 clusters available to use as building blocks inside a routine (or handler).
+They use [prefix notation](https://en.wikipedia.org/wiki/Polish_notation), for example:

 ```
 <SUBTRACT <MULTIPLY 2 3> <ADD 9 1>>